dmitrio03/sheriff_data/README.md

 It never misclassifies between the parties, it only classifies them as outliers.

-It looks like the most inaccurate prediction is the Democratic party, with 289 accurately placed but 306 categorized as outliers.

 |	|-1|	0|	1|	2|
 |-------|---|----|-------|-------|
 |Democratic Party|306|	0|	289|	0|